-Nothing fishy about fish oil fortified nutrition barsSeptember 25th, 2012 in Health /
+Nothing fishy about fish oil fortified nutrition barsSeptember 25, 2012 in Medicine & Health / Health

 In today's fast-paced society, consumers often reach for nutrition bars when looking for a healthy on-the-go snack.
 A new study in the September issue of the Journal of Food Science published by the Institute of Food Technologists (IFT) found that partially replacing canola oil with fish oil in nutrition bars can provide the health benefits of omega-3 fatty acids without affecting the taste.